SCCM-Zone/SCCM-Zone.hugo/content/posts/installed-software-reporting-with-sccm.md

 [Report release history](http://SCCM.Zone/sw-installed-software-by-user-selection-changelog)

-I was sitting on this one for a while for no good reason.
-I built it and then completely forgot about it.
-A few days ago I was trying to find a part of the query, used in this report realized that I forgot to publish it.

 Most software reports out there are pretty basic so I decided to build something new.
 The idea was to allow filtering by multiple software names and SQL wildcards.
 This principle applies to both inclusions and exclusions.
 The only drawback is that you have to use a SQL string parser for splitting the CSV strings.
-There is no need to re-invent the wheel, you can use the one created by [Michelle Ufford](http://hadoopsie.com).
+There is no need to re-invent the wheel, you can use the one created by [`Michelle Ufford`](http://hadoopsie.com).

 At first, I built two reports, one displaying the data by device name and the other by publisher.
 In the end I ended up by merging them since it does not make sense to have to maintain two reports using the same query.